hsf-training/hsf-training-cicd/_episodes/15-homework.md

 objectives:
   - Add more testing, perhaps to statistics.
 questions:
-  - If you have any, ask on mattermost!
+  - If you have any, ask on Mattermost!
 hidden: false
 keypoints:
   - Use everything you've learned to write your own CI/CD!